 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

-5 (2 ratings)
+5 (9 ratings)

-Get the Recipe Easy Shrimp Picatta
+Get the Recipe 20-Minute Easy Shrimp Piccata

-This Shrimp Picatta recipe is easy enough to make on a weeknight and also feels fancy enough for a date night at home.
+This Shrimp Piccata recipe is easy enough to make on a weeknight and also feels fancy enough for a date night at home.
 Juicy shrimp are paired with briny capers in a bright, lemon wine sauce.
 Serve it with angel hair pasta or sourdough bread slices for a delicious dinner.

 Ingredients